After studying this chapter, you should be able to:

 Structure of the olfactory epithelium.
 There are three cell types: olfactory sensory neurons, supporting (sustentacular) cells, and basal stem cells at the base of the epithelium.
 Each olfactory sensory neuron has a dendrite that projects to the epithelial surface.
 Numerous cilia protrude into the mucosal layer lining the nasal lumen.
 Odorants bind to specific odorant receptors on the cilia and initiate a cascade of events leading to generation of action potentials in the sensory axon.
 Each olfactory sensory neuron has a single axon that projects to the olfactory bulb, a small ovoid structure that rests on the cribriform plate of the ethmoid bone.
 (From Kandel ER, Schwartz JH, Jessell TM [editors]: Principles of Neural Science, 4th ed.
 McGraw-Hill, 2000.)

 The human olfactory epithelium contains about 50 million bipolar olfactory sensory neurons interspersed with glia-like supporting (sustentacular) cells and basal stem cells.
-New olfactory sensory neurons are ...
+New olfactory sensory neurons are generated ...